-If you choose to retake your exams at a later date with the hope of getting an improved grade, we will, in many cases, be happy to defer your place to 2021 and will guarantee you the same offer conditions as you were originally given.
+If you choose to retake your exams at a later date with the hope of getting an improved grade, we will, in many cases, be happy to defer your place and will guarantee you the same offer conditions as you were originally given.

 School and university closures

 We are aware that while some schools have reopened, in many countries, schools and universities have remained closed or moved to online delivery.
 We will do all we can to ensure these factors are taken into account when making decisions on applications and offers.

 Problems obtaining IELTS results

 The University accepts a variety of English language qualifications for entry.